a11ywatch/a11ywatch/cli/README.md

 If you are trying to run a website that is running `localhost` inside a docker container you need to use your computers hostname instead.

 In terminal run the command `hostname` and then you can use it ex: `a11ywatch crawl --url $(hostname):3000`

-### BETA

-The following commands are currently in BETA and require you to have the repo locally [tf-provider](https://github.com/A11yWatch/terraform-provider) and set to your directory.

-1. deploy (TERRAFORM)
-1. destroy (TERRAFORM)

-The scan sub command with the runner option and the remote deployment commands are a work in progress.
-You may experience issues with the sub commands, feel free to leave an issue when found.
-In general the CLI is in BETA and may contain breaking changes until v1.